leanprover-community/aesop/README.md

   Aesop all the time.
 However, the script generation is currently not fully reliable, so you may have to adjust the generated script.

-Aesop should be suitable for two main use cases:
+Aesop is suitable for two main use cases:

 - General-purpose automation, where Aesop is used to dispatch 'trivial' goals.
-  Once mathlib is ported to Lean 4 and we have registered many lemmas as Aesop rules, Aesop will hopefully serve as a much more powerful `simp`.
+  By registering enough lemmas as Aesop rules, you can turn Aesop into a much more powerful `simp`.
 - Special-purpose automation, where specific Aesop rule sets are built to address a certain class of goals.
-Tactics such as `measurability`, `continuity` or `tidy`, which perform some sort of recursive search, can hopefully be replaced by Aesop rule sets.
+Mathlib tactics such as `measurability` and `continuity` are implemented by Aesop.

 I only occasionally update this README, so details may be out of date.
 If you have questions, please create an issue or ping me (Jannis Limperg) on the [Lean